BerkeleyLearnVerify/Scenic/docs/reference/dynamic_scenarios.rst

 	   If the block executes a :keyword:`require` statement with a false condition, reject the simulation.
 	   If it executes :keyword:`terminate`, or finishes executing, go to step (f) below to stop the scenario.

 	f.
-If the scenario is stopping for one of the reasons above, first check if any of the :keyword:`require eventually` conditions were never satisfied: if so, reject the simulation.
+If the scenario is stopping for one of the reasons above, first check if any of the liveness properties were never satisfied: if so, reject the simulation.
 	   Otherwise, the scenario returns to its parent scenario if it was invoked using :keyword:`do`; if it was the top-level scenario, we set a flag indicating the top-level scenario has terminated.
 	   (We do not terminate immediately since we still need to check monitors in the next step.)